 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note gives guidance on remote hearings, via video-conference and telephone.
 It covers relevant CPR provisions and related guidance, as well as special considerations for witnesses giving evidence via video-conferencing.
-It also provides guidance on use of phone hearings and video-conferencing in times of coronavirus (COVID-19), including on CPR PD 51Y and the Coronavirus Act 2020.
+It also provides guidance on use of phone hearings and video-conferencing in times of coronavirus (COVID-19), including on CPR PD 51Y and the Coronavirus Act 2020 (CA 2020).
 In addition, the use of IT in court is considered.

 Depending on the court in which your matter is proceeding, you may also need to be mindful of additional provisions—see further Court specific guidance.